Shopify/slate-cli/README.md

 slate test
 ```

-Uses the [@shopify/theme-lint](https://github.com/Shopify/theme-lint) package to run translations tests on your locales found in the `/src/locales` folder.
+Uses the [@shopify/theme-lint](https://github.com/Shopify/theme-lint) package to run translation tests on your locales found in the `/src/locales` folder.
 The package checks for untranslated keys inside of your Liquid templates, missing translation keys in specific locale files, and translation key HTML validity.

 ### watch
 ```